 For example: Nationwide Pet Insurance only offers Major Medical for dogs under 1 year of age.
 Their Major Medical plan benefits are paid on a schedule.
 This means that they cap the amount of benefits you can receive based on this schedule.
 To get the full benefits advertised on their website you need to upgrade your plan to one of their whole pet plans after your pup turns one.

-Tip: When researching plans make sure to check if the plan is limited based on current age and future ages.
+Tip: When researching plans make sure to check to see if the plan is limited based on your pets current age or future age.
 If speaking to a representative always get the information in writing!

 3. Exams may not be covered

-One of the most surprising things I discovered was that many pet insurance plans do not cover exams.
+One of the most surprising things I discovered while researching plans is that many pet insurance plans do not cover exams.
 I don’t mean just wellness exams.
-Even the some of the best insurers don’t cover exams for sickness and injury.
+Even the some of the best insurers don’t cover exams for sick and injury pets.
 Exams are often the largest cost when a pet is sick.
 If this is important to you, look for a plan that covers exams.

 4. Payments may be based on R&C

 Does the plan state that they will pay “Up to 90% back on vet bills”?
-Sounds too good to be true?
+Does this sound too good to be true?
 It just may be.
 Some insurers calculate the percentage of reimbursement on what is considered the customary and reasonable cost of the procedure.
-This is often less than what you actual paid.
+Depending on where you live and your veterinarian, this could be less than what you actual paid.